The Top Walks in Milford Sound

 The Hollyford Track is considered the “off-the-beaten-track” multi-day hike of the Milford Road.
 It is a well-formed track that can be accessed all year round with decent huts to stay in along the way.
 Follow the Hollyford River through stunning alpine environments on its way out to sea at Martins Bay.
 On the coast, you might be lucky enough to see seals, penguins and various birds.
 Be prepared for this hiking mission by checking out our 9 Tips to Prepare for a Multi-Day Hike in New Zealand and How to Prepare for a Great Walk in New Zealand.
 This is a one-way track, so you either return the same way to make it an 8-day hike or arrange transport from Martins Bay with one of the many shuttle operators in the area.

 Location: The Hollyford Track begins at the end of the unsealed Lower Hollyford Road.
-The Hollyford Road turns off the Milford Road about 85km from Te Anau.
+The Hollyford Road turns off the Milford Road about 85km (53 miles) from Te Anau.

 10. Milford Track (4 Days One Way)

 One of New Zealand’s premier hiking tracks is the Milford Track.
 The track is only open to non-experienced trampers between 24 October and 30 April.
 Be aware that huts need to be booked well in advance (we’re talking about a year) for this popular hike.
 You’ll also need to book water and road transport at both ends of the track.
-All the boring details aside, the Milford Track takes you to the highest waterfall in New Zealand, Sutherland Falls, dropping a massive 580m.
+All the boring details aside, the Milford Track takes you to the highest waterfall in New Zealand, Sutherland Falls, dropping a massive 580m (1,902ft).
 You’ll also be provided with stunning panoramic views atop mountain passes of ancient glacier-carved valleys.
 Native forest, emerald river waters and wildlife can also be seen along this popular multi-day adventure.
-For more information, check out Guide to the 9 Great Walks of New Zealand.
+For more information, check out A Practical Guide to the Milford Track.

 11. Bowen Falls Walk (30 Minutes Return)